What Is Behavioral Psychology?

 Behavioral Psychology Defined

 Behavioral psychology is a branch of psychology that focuses on the study and alteration of people's behaviors, including their actions, emotions and thoughts.
-This branch, also known as behaviorism, relies on the theory that mental and emotional disorders can be improved through behavior-modifying techniques.
 There are four recognized sub-disciplines of behavioral psychology: applied behavior analysis, behavior therapy, cognitive therapy and cognitive-behavior therapy.
 Techniques that may be applied include cognitive restructuring, behavioral modeling and, most commonly, classical and operant conditioning.

 Classical conditioning is a behavioral intervention technique by which two stimuli are paired together repetitively to elicit the same behavioral response separately.
 By presenting a person with both a neutral stimulus and a behavior-inducing stimulus, that person will begin to respond to the neutral stimulus in the same way he or she responds to the behavior-inducing stimulus.